Bienvenue - Saluto - Bienvenidos

 Our World Languages students have the opportunity to receive the Seal of Biliteracy for the State of Ohio.
 Students must successfully demonstrate high levels of proficiency in English and one other language.
 We have had over 50 students receive this prestigious seal.

-The study of World Languages (other than English) provides opportunities to learn another language while enhancing awareness of cultural differences.
 Students reinforce language skills through a combination of reading, writing, listening, and speaking.
 We aim to develop fluency and cultural awareness, thus enabling our students to compete in an increasingly globally interdependent economy.
-Additional benefits include higher ACT and SAT scores, improved critical thinking skills, and advantages in the college and job market.
-Many colleges require at least two years of a World Language, and some recommend three or four years.
+After active participation and a solid foundation in our language program, students will be able to:

 This course is designed to introduce and develop communication and comprehension skills in the French language learned through the study of adapted and authentic materials.
 Emphasis is on simple conversations and readings, moving into the fundamentals of French grammar.
 Supplemental materials are used to introduce cultural concepts.

 Prerequisite: Successful completion of French 101/102

 Students will strengthen the reading, writing, speaking, and listening skills introduced in French 101/102 through various conversation and composition activities.
 Students will gain a greater appreciation of French culture through a variety of classroom activities using authentic resources.
 Students will be able to compose writings and hold guided conversations in various tenses.

 Prerequisite: 2.0 or above in French 202 is recommended and teacher recommendation